Tech Tip # 224: How to Install a Perkins, Ford, Continental or Deutz Water Pump

 1. Refill system with recommended coolant solution and check for leaks.

 1. Start engine and run until normal operating temperature is reached.
 Check for leaks and smooth operations.
-Never stand in line with, or near fan when engine is running.
-Do not run water pump dry as this may damage the seal.
+Never stand in line with, or near the fan when engine is running.
+Do not run the water pump dry as this may damage the seal.
 Check coolant level and top up if necessary.

 NOTE: Some small initial water leakage from the pump seal may be experienced.
 This is normal and will cease after a short period of running when the seal becomes fully operational.